Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 * Data access should be minimised to only those personal who require access to perform operational duties.

-## IP address psuedonymisation and anonymisation methods
+## IP address pseudonymization and anonymization methods

-There is active discussion in the space of effective psuedonymisation of personal data in DNS query logs.
-To-date this has focussed on psuedonymisation of client IP addresses, however there are as yet no standards for this that are unencumbered by patents.
+There is active discussion in the space of effective pseudonymization of personal data in DNS query logs.
+To-date this has focussed on pseudonymization of client IP addresses, however there are as yet no standards for this that are unencumbered by patents.
 This section briefly references some known methods in this space at the time of writing.

 ### ipcipher

-[@ipcipher-spec] is a psuedonymisation technique which encrypts IPv4 and IPv6 addresses such that any address encrypts to a valid address.
+[@ipcipher-spec] is a pseudonymization technique which encrypts IPv4 and IPv6 addresses such that any address encrypts to a valid address.
 At the time of writing the specification is under review and may be the subject of a future IETF draft.